 Gladstone’s Library is unique.
 It comprises a residential library and meeting place which is dedicated to dialogue, debate and learning for open-minded individuals and groups, who are looking to explore pressing questions and to pursue study and research in an age of distraction and easy solutions.

 This institution pays tribute to William Gladstone.
 It is Britain's finest residential library, and its only Prime Ministerial library.
-It was founded by the great Victorian statesman himself and, following his death in 1898, became a national memorial to his life and work as well as one of the few Grade 1 listed buildings in Wales.
+It was founded by the great Victorian statesman himself and, following his death in 1898, became the national memorial to his life and work as well as one of the few Grade 1 listed buildings in North Wales.

 Gladstone was eager to make his personal library accessible to others; the first step towards fulfilling this vision was taken in 1889 when two large iron rooms were erected with six or seven smaller rooms to act as studies.
 Gladstone, over eighty years old, was closely involved in the transfer of 32,000 of his books from Hawarden Castle to their new home a quarter of a mile away, undertaking much of the manual labour himself, helped only by his valet and one of his daughters.